 The following are the most common factors contributing to a need for root canal treatment:

 - Physical irritation caused by decay or a large filling

 - Trauma, such as at physical blow to a tooth or a constant striking off a tooth in the opposite jaw that traumatizes the tooth

 What happens during root canal treatment?

-After X-rays and a clinical examination, we’ll determine if root canal treatment is necessary, and schedule an appointment for you.
+After X-rays and a clinical examination, we’ll determine if root canal treatment in Philadelphia is necessary, and schedule an appointment for you.
 First, we will apply and anesthetic to numb the tooth and surrounding area.
 A rubber dam my be used to isolate the tooth, confining the treatment area and protecting the mouth from bacteria and chemical agents.
 An opening is made to the crown of the tooth into the pulp.
 Then we carefully remove the diseased pulp, and the root canal area inside your tooth is cleaned, enlarged and shaped.

 Depending on the specific case, the root canal and pulp chamber may be permanently filled and sealed.
 We may also place a temporary medication in the tooth to control bacterial growth and reduce infection.

 Throughout the root canal treatment, we take multiple x-rays to ensure that all infected pulp is removed and the walls inside the canal are smooth.
 To complete the process, the root canal and pulp chamber are permanently filled and sealed.

 Once the root canal treatment has been completed, there are some things you should consider.
 A root canaled tooth is more brittle than a vital tooth and is more susceptible to fracture.
 Therefore, in most cases, we recommend that your root canal tooth be crowned or capped following root canal treatment.
 Although the roots are sealed after root canal, the outer surface is filled with a temporary filling.
 This is essential to restore the tooth permanently.